pheyvaer/searchbee/README.md

 By generating an index before staring the server allows you to reuse the index when restarting the server.
-This removes the need to create the index every time the server is started, which might be time-consuming for big sources.
+This removes the need to create the index every time you start the server, which might be time-consuming for big sources.

-1. Execute Searchbee via `searchbee index -s [sources] -f [path]` where `sources` is a comma-separated list of sources, such as TPF servers, RDF files, and SPARQL endpoints, and `path` points to the file where the index is stored.
+1. Execute Searchbee via `searchbee index -s [sources] -f [path]` where `sources` is a comma-separated list of sources, such as TPF servers, RDF files, and SPARQL endpoints, and `path` points to the file that stores the index.

-2. Execute Searchbee via `searchbee server -f [path]` where `path` points to the file where the index is stored.
+2. Execute Searchbee via `searchbee server -f [path]` where `path` points to the file that stores the index.

 #### Example